-Visitors with younger children might want to check out LEGOLAND® Malaysia or The Little Big Club.
-The former contains more than forty interactive rides, attractions, and features, so it is a thrilling place to take the family.
+Visitors with younger children might want to check out Legoland Malaysia or The Little Big Club.
+The former contains more than 40 interactive rides, attractions, and features, so it is a thrilling place to take the family.

-Or, if you want to get close to nature, jump in the car and head to the stunning Kota Tinggi Waterfalls.
+Or, if you want to get close to nature, jump in the car and head to the stunning Kota Tinggi Waterfall.
 It can reach by car, in approximately 60 minutes.
-If there is any golf obsessives in your party, sneak a round into your travel schedule at the lavish Daiman 18 Golf Club.
+If there are any golf obsessives in your party, sneak round into your travel schedule at the lavish Daiman 18 Golf Club.

-Also read: Top 11 Golf Clubs & Golf Resorts in Johor Bahru
+Also read: Top 11 Golf Course in JB

 7. Hotel Sentral Johor Bahru